lichchang/Vignette_R/README.md

 regarding API key usage at this website:
 <https://www.iqair.com/dashboard/api>*

-- **Get all supported countries** First, to verify whether a country is compatible with the AirVisual API, the get_country function retrieves a list of countries that are supported by the AirVisual API.
+- **Get all supported countries** First, this function retrieves a list of countries that are supported by the AirVisual API.

 ``` r
 get_country <- function(){